Hammoi/Statiss/README.txt

   Stalk other players using /ss [name]!

   (If the lookup process seems to be taking too long, try /ssc restartApi and check again.)

+Project haven't been updated since lost of interest in the game.